CityofToronto/bdit_data-sources/volumes/README.md

 timecount|Date/Time|Effective time of counts (time displayed is the end time period)

 ### countinfo

 #### Content

 Similar to [countinfomics](#countinfomics), this table contains the location, date, and source for each count_info_id from all sources other than turning movement counts.

 #### Table Structure

 See [countinfomics](#countinfomics)

 ### category

 #### Content

 This is a reference table referencing the data source of each entry.

 #### Table Structure

 Field Name|Type|Description
 ----------|----|-----------
 category_id|int|ID number referred to by [countinfomics](#countinfomics) and [countinfo](#countinfo)
 category_name|text|name of the data source

+## Open Data

+### King Street Pilot

+For the King Street Transit Pilot, the below volume datasets were released.
+The first is [ATR counts](#automated-traffic-recorders-atrs) from before the start of the pilot, tagged to the City's Centreline layer, while the other two are from [Miovision](miovision) permanent count cameras and are georeferenced by intersection:

+- [King St. Transit Pilot - 2015 King Street Traffic Counts](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#23c0a4a8-12f6-5ca7-9710-a5cf29a0a3e7) contains 15 minute aggregated ATR data collected during 2015 of various locations on King Street.
+[Here](sql/open_data-ksp_atr_2015.sql) is the SQL that generated that table.
+- [King St. Transit Pilot – Detailed Traffic & Pedestrian Volumes](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#55a44849-90eb-ed1e-fbca-a7ad6b1025e3) contains 15 minute aggregated [TMC](#turning-movement-counts-tmcs) data collected from [Miovision](volumes/miovision) readers during the King Street Pilot.
+The counts occurred at 31-32 locations at or around the King Street Pilot Area ([SQL](miovision\sql\open_data_views.sql)).
+- [King St. Transit Pilot - Traffic & Pedestrian Volumes Summary](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#dfd63698-5d0e-3d24-0732-9d1fea58523c) is a monthly summary of the above data, only including peak period and east-west data ([SQL](miovision\sql\open_data_views.sql)).
+The data in this dataset goes into the [King Street Pilot Dashboard](https://www.toronto.ca/city-government/planning-development/planning-studies-initiatives/king-street-pilot/data-reports-background-materials/)